S'bu Ndebele: Early politics

-He was publicity secretary of the South African Students Organisation at the University of Zululand (1972).
+He was publicity secretary of the South African Students' Organisation at the University of Zululand (1972).
 Shortly thereafter, in 1974, he joined the African National Congress underground and went into exile in Swaziland.
 He was arrested for ANC activities in May 1976 and was sentenced to ten years on Robben Island in June 1977.

 Criticism

 Dec 2015 - Durban - Former transport minister S'bu Ndebele has appeared in a Durban court on charges of fraud, corruption and money laundering.
 Ndebele had been named as the first accused in a corruption, fraud and money-laundering case.

 He is accused of accepting just over R10m for his direct benefit.
 Ndebele allegedly accepted the money in order to facilitate tenders worth more than R2bn.

-Recently he has been heavily criticised for offering 16 500 hectares of land to the Dubai-based company Ruwaad Holdings to build a massive theme park named 'Zulu World'.
-This will result in the forced eviction of around 10 000 families from the eMacambini clan.
-The affected community has vowed to resist the evictions and has accused Ndebele of "selling" them to "a new kind of colonialism."
+He was heavily criticised for offering 16 500 hectares of land to the Dubai-based company Ruwaad Holdings to build a massive theme park named 'Zulu World'.
+If the project had gone ahead it would have resulted in the forced eviction of around 10 000 families from the eMacambini clan.
+The affected community vowed to resist the evictions and accused Ndebele of "selling" them to "a new kind of colonialism."
 On 4 December 2008, the eMacambini community blockaded the N2 and R102 freeways to protest S'bu Ndebele's non-reply to their memorandum handed over in a previous march.
+As a result of large scale road blockades the project was abandoned and the eMacambini people remained on their land.

 On 16 May 2009, shortly after accepting the position of Minister of Transport, Ndebele received a R1,1-million Mercedes Benz S500 from the Vukuzakhe group of 'emerging contractors', who had received contracts worth more than R400-million in the department.
 Opposition parties have claimed that the gift could be a conflict of interest and that the Mercedes should be returned.
 Ndebele explained that he received the gift unannounced, long after he had ceased being MEC for transport, and denies any conflict of interest.

 Toll Roads

-There is not enough money available to fix roads, so more toll gates will probably have to be built on national roads, Transport Minister Sbu Ndebele said in a report on Thursday.
-More than 4 100 km of roads - or 32 percent of the national road network - are in such a bad state that they only have a "structural life span" of five years left.
+"There is not enough money available to fix roads, so more toll gates will probably have to be built on national roads", Transport Minister Sbu Ndebele said in a report.
+More than 4 100 km of roads - or 32 percent of the national road network - are in such a bad state that they only have a "structural life span" of five years left, as of the report.

 It would cost more than R35-billion to fix these roads before 2014, Ndebele said in Parliament, according to Beeld newspaper.

 But his department has only R16,8-billion available to do this.